Islamic Resistance in Iraq: Intervention in the United States–Houthi conflict

 On 11 January 2024, the Islamic Resistance in Iraq said that if Yemen is attacked by the US and UK, "we will attack the Americans' base with everything in our power".
 After the initial US-UK airstrikes on Yemen, there were reports of a bomb and sirens being heard at the US Embassy in Iraq.
 In the same month, the Islamic Resistance in Iraq launched a drone attack on a US base in Jordan, killing three US soldiers and injuring 47 others.

 US retaliation airstrikes

 On 21 November 2023, a US AC-130-gunship struck a Kata'ib Hezbollah vehicle near Abu Ghraib, Iraq in response to the Islamic Resistance In Iraq's 20 November attack on Ain al Assad Airbase.

 On 2 February 2024, the US launched retaliatory airstrikes targeting Iran-backed militias in Iraq and Syria, in response to an attack that killed three US troops in Jordan.
 On 7 February, a US drone strike on a vehicle in the Mashtal neighborhood of Baghdad killed a commander of Kata'ib Hezbollah Abu Baqir Al-Saadi.

+Intervention in the 2026 US-Iran war

+On 14 March 2026, the Kataib Hezbollah faction launched a drone that breached the air defenses of the Camp Victory base and managed to strike it.

+On 17 March 2026, the Saraya Awliya al-Dam faction published a footage of a reconnaissance drone flying above the US embassy compound in baghdad.
+According to an observer the footage is consistent with the footage obtained from a Fiber optic drone suggesting that the group had acquired such advanced technology.
+On the 21st March 2026 the Ashab al-Kahf faction claimed responsibility for killing a French soldier in an attack on a base in Iraq, and on the same day set the Camp Victory base ablaze.

+On 25 March 2026 an AN/MPQ-64 Sentinel along with a Black Hawk was struck at the Victory Base Complex in Bahgdad by an IRI fibre optic drone.